 Throughout the Yosemite Valley, you’ll be treated to amazing views of the rock formations everywhere.
 You can even see them from the grassy meadows!

-Mirror Lake is a great place to catch the granite mountains and their beautiful reflections into the lake.
+Mirror Lake is a great place to catch the granite mountains and their beautiful reflections on the lake.

 There are many amazing hikes in The Valley including the famous Mist Trail.
 The trail leads to Half Dome however you don’t necessarily need to climb Half Dome to see the beautiful parts of the trail.